Practical Noise Mitigation for Quantum Annealing via Dynamical Decoupling: Toward Industry-Relevant Optimization using Trapped Ions: Conclusions

 As an error mitigation technique for such local field noise, we explained in detail the periodic application of dynamical decoupling pulses implementing global spin flips during an annealing protocol.
 We discussed how the annealing protocol needs to be modified to accommodate such an error mitigation scheme, and analytically calculated the time evolution operator of the annealing sweep with noise and dynamical decoupling pulses.

 We performed numerical simulations demonstrating the success of this protocol for a realistic noise spectrum and different noise amplitudes.
-We found that around 2.5 dynamical decoupling pulses per millisecond are already enough to efficiently counteract the noise, for all considered regimes with noise amplitudes up to 1000 Hz and when considering already demonstrated experimental two-body coupling strengths of 26 Hz.
+We found that around 2.5 dynamical decoupling pulses per millisecond are already enough to efficiently counteract the noise, for all considered regimes with noise amplitudes up to 1000 Hz (chosen as a worst-case scenario) and when considering already demonstrated experimental two-body coupling strengths of 26 Hz.
 Furthermore, we verified that the exact form of the noise spectrum has little effect on the required number of dynamical decoupling pulses (using different spectra with single Lorentzian peaks located at different frequencies up to 150 Hz).
-Moreover, we found that different system sizes and both MOT and cutting stock problems show quantitatively similar behavior when normalizing the fidelity to the respective noise-less value.
+Moreover, we found that different system sizes and both MOT and cutting stock problems, as well as Sherrington--Kirkpatrick model instances, show quantitatively similar behavior when normalizing the fidelity to the respective noiseless value.
 We commented on the improvements to be expected for near-future devices with much higher interaction strengths, which enable much faster annealing sweeps with fewer dynamical decoupling pulses to obtain a similar performance.

 Finally, we identified a universal scaling behavior for the achieved final fidelities with different noise amplitudes and dynamical decoupling pulse rates.
 For time-independent local field disorder, we found that the achieved fidelity is determined by the product of noise amplitude and the time interval between two dynamical decoupling pulses, matching our analytical calculations.
 For time-dependent noise, we find a dependence on a generalized parameter where we observe a sublinear dependence on the noise amplitude, with an exponent that decreases for noise spectra containing larger frequencies.
 This universal scaling provides a compact figure of merit for designing dynamical decoupling sequences across diverse noise environments.